Posted on August 26, 2015

 - Restrict 50 caliber rifles or large capacity ammunition magazines; or

 - Limit the number of firearms that may be purchased at one time.

 Local governments in Minnesota generally lack authority to regulate firearms or ammunition, and Minnesota generally requires county sheriffs to issue a permit to carry a handgun to any applicant who meets certain basic qualifications.

-In 2010, Minnesota had the seventh lowest number of gun deaths per capita among the states.
+In 2013, Minnesota had the eighth lowest number of gun deaths per capita among the states.
 In 2009, Minnesota supplied the sixth lowest number of crime guns to other states per capita, and was a net importer of crime guns — guns originally purchased in another state that were recovered after being used in a crime in Minnesota.

 Minnesota Firearms Laws